mbentley/docker-omada-controller/README.md

 Going forward, Chromium is no longer required as of 5.14.
 If you were using a Chromium tag, go back to a normal tag.
 All reports should now either by CSV or XLSX format.

-## Getting Help & Reporting Issues

-If you have issues running the controller, feel free to [create a Help discussion](https://github.com/mbentley/docker-omada-controller/discussions/categories/help) and I will help as I can.
-If you are specifically having a problem that is related to the actual software, I would suggest filing an issue on the [TP-Link community forums](https://community.tp-link.com/en/business/forum/582) or [contacting TP-Link's support team](https://www.tp-link.com/en/support/) as I do not have access to source code to debug those issues.
-If you're not sure where the problem might be, I can help determine if it is a running in Docker issue or a software issue.
-If you're certain you have found a bug, create a [Bug Report Issue](https://github.com/mbentley/docker-omada-controller/issues/new/choose).

 ## Best Practices for Operation

 ### Container Resource Constraints

 In order to ensure that the container does not attempt to use excessive amounts of CPU or memory, it is strongly suggested that you set resource constraints on your container.
 The examples do not specifically have those set as the values you set may depend on your system's available resources.
 A safe starting point, which I personally use, is the `docker run...` equivalent of `--cpus 2 --memory 4g --memory-swap 5g`.
 Adapt this for whatever method you use whether it's `docker run...`, `docker compose`, k8s manifests, or the Helm chart.

 If you wish to modify the default JVM arguments of `-Xms128m -Xmx1024m` to something else, you can do so by utilizing the `_JAVA_OPTIONS` environment variable.
-See the [Low Resource Systems](KNOWN_ISSUES.md#low-resource-systems) section of the known issues for more details.
+See the [Low Resource Systems](#low-resource-systems) section of the known issues for more details.

 ### Controller Backups